-Carol and Desmond, there are many supporting organizations 1 2 such as Saskatoon Tribal Council, Saskatoon Tribal Chief Felix Thomas and Crystal Laplante and many staff who made 3 sure our voice was heard during the creation of the -- and 4 5 the family meetings for the MMIW monument that is currently in front of the Saskatoon Police Headquarters; the 6 Federation of Sovereign Nations, Vice-Chief Kim Jonathan, 7 8 Heather Bear, Vice-Chief Dutch Lerat, and Kim -- I mean Kay Lerat (phon) who assisted with travels to the roundtable 9 discussions and rallies that were had out of town; Women 10 11 Walking Together, Darlene Okemaysim-Sicotte, Myrna LaPlante who assisted with funds, walks, vigils and many other 12 tasks; Child Find who assisted with putting Karina's story 13 14 in a Child Find magazine, candles for the vigil, and printing posters; the staff of Exploited Children out of 15 Winnipeq, Manitoba who helped get Karina's story in the 16 newspaper out in Manitoba, and with placements of pictures 17 throughout Manitoba.
-18 I'm still involved with Carol and the 19 family, and we've held a few ceremonies these past years.
-20 21 family, and we've held a few ceremonies these past years.
+Carol and Desmond, there are many supporting organizations such as Saskatoon Tribal Council, Saskatoon Tribal Chief Felix Thomas and Crystal Laplante and many staff who made sure our voice was heard during the creation of the -- and the family meetings for the MMIW monument that is currently in front of the Saskatoon Police Headquarters; the Federation of Sovereign Nations, Vice-Chief Kim Jonathan, Heather Bear, Vice-Chief Dutch Lerat, and Kim -- I mean Kay Lerat (phon) who assisted with travels to the roundtable discussions and rallies that were had out of town; Women Walking Together, Darlene Okemaysim-Sicotte, Myrna LaPlante who assisted with funds, walks, vigils and many other tasks; Child Find who assisted with putting Karina's story in a Child Find magazine, candles for the vigil, and printing posters; the staff of Exploited Children out of Winnipeq, Manitoba who helped get Karina's story in the newspaper out in Manitoba, and with placements of pictures throughout Manitoba.
+I'm still involved with Carol and the family, and we've held a few ceremonies these past years.
+Family and friends' feasts were held this past summer.
+When Karina's headstone was put in place, Carol, Desmond, our wonderful lunch at Carol's aunt's home.